 We’re honored to work alongside Letitia James, the great state of New York, and our self interests, to make Gemini the global hub for Crypto and Bitcoin price discovery.
 We are working with our competitors at the NYSE, Circle, and JP Morgan to provide clear regulation so that retail investors feel comfortable giving us their money.
 We would like to thank everyone once again for giving us one more opportunity to stick it in Zuckerberg’s ass.
 Mazeltov.”Cameron Winklevoss (the dominant twin)

 Our reporters learned that Tether held their “reserves” in several shady banks scattered across various island countries.
-They originally started in Puerto Rico with Noble Bank (it wasn’t), run by infamous child rights activist Brock Pierce.
-The relationship was severed in October 2019 after Tether received numerous complaints about the uncomfortably large amount of young male interns employed by the bank.
+They originally started in Puerto Rico with Noble Bank (it wasn’t), run by infamous child star Brock Pierce.
+The relationship was severed in October 2019 after Tether received numerous complaints about the uncomfortably large amount of EOS interns employed by the bank.
 Tether later struck up a banking relationship in the Bahamas with Deltec Inc., an independent financial services group that delivers bespoke solutions for enterprising criminals.

 The operation ran smoothly until 2018 when Tether’s sister company, Bitfinex Inc., gave $850 million to the corrupt third-party payments processor, Crypto Capital Corp Inc., a Panama based mafia bank that promised to handle Bitfinex’s customer withdrawals because they were unable to secure banking relationships due to their lack of KYC checks.
 What they didn’t take into account is that Panama isn’t exactly a trustworthy place to park a bunch of legally grey cash made through semi-criminal activity.